sbuis/ClusterBased_GSA/clusterBasedGSA_on_Toycurve.md

 …” menu Bar:

-  - n: the sample size for the Sensitivity Analysis Design-Of-Experiment (decreasing it may dramatically lower the computation time)
+  - n: the sample size for the Sensitivity Analysis Design-Of-Experiment (decreasing it may dramatically lower the computation time but may increase uncertainty of sensitivity indices)
   - X6: ToyCurves parameter that controls the magnitude of the shift of the two triangles (0.05 corresponds to setting 1 in Roux, Buis et al., and 0.08 to setting 2)